Byankatesh/Mobile-Application-Development-Notes/08-Widgets and UI Components in Android/Readme.md

 Validate user input
 🚀 Conclusion

-Widgets like TextView, EditText, Button, and ImageView are essential for building interactive Android applications and handling user input effectively.
+Widgets like TextView, EditText, Button, and ImageView are essential for building interactive Android applications. and handling user input effectively.
 Widgets like TextView, EditText, Button, and ImageView are essential for building interactive Android applications and handling user input effectively.